-The new “Marker map” template is a powerful tool for visualising locations at specific coordinates.
-That might mean plotting thousand of locations coloured by category (a “symbol map” or “dot map”).
+The new “Marker map” template is a powerful tool for visualizing locations at specific coordinates.
+That might mean plotting thousand of locations colored by category (a “symbol map” or “dot map”).
 It could mean putting just a couple of places in the context of a country or region (a “locator map”).
 Or it could involve showing the restaurants, cafes and places of interest in a city (an “icon map” or “guide map”).

 Like our recently launched Arc map, the new template combines gorgeous vector base maps and open-source WebGL tech, making it faster, smoother and capable of handling much more data than its spiritual predecessor, the “Icon map”.
 The template also supports 3D, enabling you to create a truly immersive visual stories by panning, zooming and changing perspective – as shown in the above tour of United States national parks and monuments.

 In terms of the markers themselves, you can choose between Font Awesome icons, emoji, or even custom images you’ve uploaded to Flourish.
 Click through the story below to see examples of each.
 Emoji can be typed in directly to the data sheet or copied and pasted from elsewhere.
 Icons can be specified by name, and images can be uploaded to Flourish by clicking on a cell and choosing “Upload file”.

 To get started all you need to do is upload a single spreadsheet of locations with columns for latitude and longitude.
 But looking in the data area you’ll see there are actually three data sheets to play with:

 Locations: This is the main sheet, where each row becomes a marker on the map.
 In addition to the required lat and long columns, you can also set other columns for marker icon/image/emoji, size, metadata to include in pop-ups and so on.